jeffreymeng/icssc-brain-games-blindfolded-coding-2023/problem1.md

 [-3,-2,-1, 1, 3, 6]
 ```
 **Explanation**: The third button now takes us to floor -2, the sum hasn't changed,
 and there are no duplicate numbers.
+(COM: the button that says X now takes you to Y)

 **Sample input 2:**
 ```python